dotlang/language/doc/RFE.md

 for methods with the same name or types with same name

 ? - How can I have recursive processing for variadic functions?

+? - Rather than channels, can we provide "tools" to build channels in the core? we can build a channel using a mutex (what about immutability?). and it is how channels are made.
+Let's provide lowest level and let the code (core or std) implement higher levels.